 How to open Task Scheduler

-- Press Win + X (hold down the Windows key and type X) to open the Power User Tasks Menu.
+- Press Windows key+X to open the Power User Tasks Menu.

 - Select Computer Management (or press G).